 At the heart of our council and what truly makes us who we are - is you!
 Well, first and foremost it's the girls!
-But without our troop leaders and volunteers, we wouldn't have the reach to fully deliver the wonderful GS programs that will impact on the lives of girls throughout our council.
-And while, the GS Movement is national, the support is local.
+But without our troop leaders and volunteers, we wouldn't have the reach to fully deliver the wonderful Girl Scout programs that will impact on the lives of girls throughout our council.
+And while, the Girl Scout Movement is national, the support is local.
 GSU staff are working on ways that will help to better support you - our volunteers!

-Each service unit is run by a team of volunteers, and each member on the team is important for the SU structure.
+Each service unit is run by a team of volunteers, and each member on the team is important for the service unit structure.
 The service unit structure has specific functions and each role is important in helping the service unit to be successful in reaching their goals.
-SU positions are categorized by their key functions: Administration, Programs, and Volunteer Support.
+Service unit positions are categorized by their key functions: Administration, Programs, and Volunteer Support.